ory/docs/docs/ecosystem/community.md

 :::info

-Do not store tokens in Postman as environment variables!
+Don't store tokens in Postman as environment variables!
 If you are signed in to the Postman application, it will automatically try to synchronize Collections and Environments with the Postman servers.
 This means that a token, which could allow someone else access to your APIs, is being uploaded to Postman's servers.